 As a driver, you do everything right.
 You buckle your seatbelt before you put your car in drive.
+You might even look on http://accidentnewsnow.com/ so you know what accidents have occurred in your area and also so you know where to go if you get into an accident.
 You look left-right-left before crossing an intersection.
-You even make sure you never go five miles per hour over the speed limit.
+You make sure you never go five miles per hour over the speed limit.

 So what happens when your primary mode of transportation has been ravaged by an unexpected crash?
 You need a St. Louis collision repair plan!

 Five Steps to Get You Back Onto the Road After an Accident

 Directly after an accident has occurred, it is completely natural for you, the driver, to be a bit frazzled.
 Your heart beats faster as adrenaline pumps through your veins.
 Your head may even feel a bit foggy as you come to grips with what just happened.
 Your accident might not even have just been a car accident, it might also have involved pedestrians and that might be something that is shaking you.
 Or it could be the other way round, as in you are a pedestrian who has been involved in an accident.
 If this is the case then you should check out something like this website https://smithjonessolicitors.co.uk/road-traffic-accidents/pedestrian-accident-claims/ to give you a better idea of what step to do next.

 And as you begin to process that you have been involved in an accident, it’s imperative for you to take stock of the situation.

 First, assess yourself.
 In the heat of an intense moment, you may not immediately realize if you have been injured or not.
 As a result, try not to move too hastily until you have confirmed you are okay.

 Next, assess your surroundings.
 Your crash may have left your automobile stranded at the center of a busy intersection.
 If your vehicle is still mobile, ensure it is quickly moved away from passing traffic, thus keeping yourself and other drivers safe from further accidents.